SQ_GMC.png

 Consulting the future

-During 2023-24, I’ve held a research fellowship at the University of Auckland, and working with Prof Nick Lewis within the Politics, Economies and Place research group.
+Through 2023-25, I’ve held a research fellowship at the University of Auckland, and working with Prof Nick Lewis within the Politics, Economies and Place research group.
 Work has focused on global management consultancies’ role in ‘imagineering’ a post-neoliberal capitalism: